-Parents must still allow their son or daughter to accept responsibility for missing work, failing classes, damaging friendships, getting into a car accident, or one of the many other common consequences of addiction prior to outpatient alcohol rehab.
+Parents must still allow their son or daughter to accept responsibility for missing work, failing classes, damaging friendships, getting into a car accident, or one of the many other expected consequences of addiction before outpatient alcohol rehab.

-Just as parents should not accuse and blame when trying to get their child to accept the need for outpatient alcohol rehab, it is equally important that they not accept blame themselves for the addiction issues of their grown child’s addiction issues.
+Just as parents should not accuse and blame when trying to get their child to accept the need for outpatient alcohol rehab, it is equally important that they not blame themselves for their grown child’s addiction issues.

-This sends the message that the parents want to see them get better through outpatient alcohol treatmentand will act as an important source of support both during and after treatment.
+This sends the message that the parents want to see them get better through outpatient alcohol treatment and act as an essential support source during and after treatment.

-However, parents need to be careful to maintain strong boundaries at this time as well.
-They should make it clear to their child of any age what they are and are not willing to do as he or she pursues recovery with the help of a drug rehab center.
+However, parents need to be careful to maintain healthy boundaries at this time as well.
+They should make it clear to their child of any age what they are and are not willing to do as they pursue recovery with the help of a drug rehab center.

 Take Care Not to Enable Adult Children Struggling with Addiction

-Whether that happens or not, parents need to set especially strong boundaries with adult children to avoid falling into the trap of enabling their addiction.
+Whether that happens or not, parents need to set incredibly healthy boundaries with adult children to avoid falling into the trap of enabling their addiction.
 This could include one or more of the issues outlined below.

 It is helpful for parents to think of their actions as something that may eventually help the addicted person to understand the seriousness of addiction and the need to commit to an outpatient alcohol rehab program.

 Naturally, they do not have any say in what a grown child does in his or her own home.
 The best they can do is recommend an outpatient alcohol treatment program if the adult child appears to continue to struggle with sobriety after completing a program.

 Parents Need to Find Support for Themselves

 Unfortunately, it is common for society to blame parents when addiction happens regardless of how unfair that is.
 After all, no one would blame parents if their child had a different type of chronic health condition like diabetes.

 The problem is that the heavy spiritual component simply does not work for everyone.
 Parents may try but just not get anything out of a program like Alanon.

-Other options might include finding a few close friends who have faced a similar struggle or seeing a therapist regularly who can help the parents love their addicted adult child while still setting strong boundaries and not enabling their addiction.
+Other options might include finding a few close friends who have faced a similar struggle or regularly seeing a therapist.
+Therapy can help parents love their addicted adult child while still setting firm boundaries and not enabling their addiction.

 If the addicted loved one does agree to check out drug rehab centers, parents can assist in this process.
-A program with a strong family therapy component is especially helpful in starting the process of healing from the disease of addiction for the entire family.
+A program with a vital family therapy component is especially helpful in starting the healing process from the disease of addiction for the entire family.